Skip to main content

 Download fails with connection errorCheck outbound internet access from the container

-/health returns connection refusedContainer still initializing — wait for PREWARM: Pipeline loaded in logs
+/health returns connection refusedContainer still initializing — check docker logs <id> for startup progress

 /launch returns 503 not_readyModel still loading — poll /ready until model_ready: true